jubatus/website/source/en/api_graph.rst

         1: list<tuple<string, string> > node_query
       }

-.. describe:: edge
+.. mpidl:message:: edge

+   Represents the edge information.

+   .. mpidl:member:: 0: map<string, string> property

-   Represents information for an edge.
+      Property information for the edge.

+   .. mpidl:member:: 1: string source

-   ``source`` is an ID of the source node that the edge connects.
+      ID of the source node that the edge connects.

+  .. mpidl:member:: 2: string target

-   ``target`` is an ID of the target node that the edge connects.
+     ID of the target node that the edge connects.

    .. code-block:: c++